Pylons/pyramid/docs/narr/install.rst

    $ easy_install repoze.bfg.jinja2

-Once this is done, you can use this command to get started with a :mod:`repoze.bfg` sample application that uses the Jinja2 templating
+Once this is done, you can use this command to get started with a :mod:`pyramid` sample application that uses the Jinja2 templating
 engine:

 .. code-block:: python